tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 - With 2D Block sharding, the block or shard size per each tensix core = [seqL, 3*dim/core_grid.x].
 - The block height (per_core_M)= input or output shape[0] / core_grid.y = b x seqL / core_grid.y, so each tensix row will have b=1 of height = seqL
 - The input block width (in0_block_w) = input shape[1] / core_grid.x = dim / core_grid.x
+- The input block (dim/x) is multi-casted, in turn, from one tensix core to other cores in the same row.
+The block matmul inner dimension will be the full (dim)
 - The output block width (per_core_N) = output shape[1] / core_grid.x = 3*dim / core_grid.x
+- The in1_block_height is the same size of (dim)
+- The in1_block_width = per_core_N , and each in1 block will be multi-casted along the same column of cores.

 ```python
 "query_key_value_matmul_program_config": ttnn.MatmulMultiCoreReuseMultiCastProgramConfig(
             compute_with_storage_grid_size=(core_grid.x, core_grid.y),